What is vitamin C?

 How much vitamin C do I need?

 Severe vitamin C deficiency leads to scurvy.
-Symptoms include:
+Symptoms include:- fatigue

 Scurvy can be quickly treated by taking vitamin C supplements and eating foods rich in vitamin C.